QuasarX35/randUserGen/README.md

 This Python code generates random Malaysian names and attributes, creates random NRIC numbers based on the date of birth and gender, and writes the generated data to a file.
 It also reads configuration options from a text file.

+# Steps to Use
+Here are the steps to use the script:

+1. Install the required Python libraries - requests, BeautifulSoup, faker pip install requests beautifulsoup4 Faker

+2. Download the script and create a configuration file named "config.txt" in the same directory as the script.

+3. Define the configuration options in the "config.txt" file.
+The options include the number of users to generate, the format for the user IDs, whether to replace spaces in names with a specified character, and the character to replace spaces with.
+The configuration file has a specific format described in the function parse_config().

+4. Call the script by running it from the command line: python script.py

+5. The script will generate fake personal details including name, gender, and NRIC number for the specified number of users.
+The script will output the results to the console.

 # Libraries Used
 The following Python libraries are used in this code: